wintervoid/TTS-message/README.md

 Hey Dongal dongle, I'm worried that our friendship is only parasocial, can you acknowledge this message so that it isn't anymore?
 # bald
 Hey dong, I'm worried that our friendship is only parasocial, can you acknowledge this message so that it isn't anymore?
 Also we know that you're bald and bad at 2d platformers OMEGALUL Dancefrog dancefrog dancefrog this is a paid sponsership
+# Bibleotecha
+Hey Doug, I'm bibleotecha that our bibleotecha is only bibleotecha, can you bibleotecha this bibleotecha so that it isn't bibleotecha?